Women's football in Turkey: Girls' U-13 Local Championships

 The Girls' U-13 Local Championships U13 Kızlar Yerel Şampiyonaları) are held in provinces, where at least four teams participate.
 The teams consists of a goalkeeper, seven players and five substitutes.

 Eligibility criteria

-Tking the extension of the women's football league system in the 2022–23 season into account, the TFF set new eligibility criteria for players and coaches.
+Taking the extension of the women's football league system in the 2022–23 season into account, the TFF set new eligibility criteria for players and coaches.